Particle size distribution analysis – guide to method selection

 When several analytical techniques are suitable, the selection can be based on “convenience factors” such as price and easy availability.
 It is also recommended to use the same analytical technique each time a particle size analysis is needed for a similar material or product, as this improves the comparability of results over time.

 In some cases, it may be necessary to use two different methods, as the material may consist of differently-sized particles that cannot all be analyzed using the same method.
-If this is the case, the sample can be sieved to separate the larger particles from the smaller ones, and the sieved particles can be analyzed with separate techniques.
+If this is the case, the sample can be sieved to separate larger particles from smaller ones, and the sieved particles can be analyzed with separate techniques.

 Laser diffraction in particle size analysis